hanyu1774/random-crypto-password-generator/README.md

 ## Mostly avoiding `System.String`

+The `.mstat` file revealed that `System.String` wasted most amount of bytes.
 I mostly avoided using `System.String`.
 Instead, I used most of the time:
 * `Span<T>`
 * `ReadOnlySpan<T>`
 * `char[]`